jimasp/behave-vsc/README.md

             ├── shared_steps.py
             ├── db_steps.py
             └── web_steps.py

-    ```
+- The default working directory (and auto-discovery directory) is the project root.
+For very large projects, it is recommended to either:
+  - a. use a `behave.ini` file in the project-root to specify the `paths` setting, or
+  - b. use a subfolder for behave tests, e.g. `mytests/features`, and set the `relativeWorkingDir` to e.g. `mytests`.
+  This will stop the extension from having to parse/watch your entire project folder looking for feature and steps files.

-- See [advanced project configuration](#advanced-project-configuration) for information on how to configure non-standard project structures.
+- In most cases, auto-discovery (along with `relativeWorkingDir` if required) will "just work", but otherwise see [advanced project configuration](#advanced-project-configuration) for information on how to configure the extension for your project structure.

 ---